HOME PAGE current projects performance projects street theatre & corporate entertainment workshops and residencies reviews photo galleries

 "Doctor Doctor!"

 Drawing upon the tradition of Commedia dell' Arte and its wealth of characters we welcome you to enjoy our Commedic take on Christopher Marlowe's "Doctor Faustus".
 A physical theatre performance with comedy, masks and live music, with creative input from Hocus Pocus.
-The piece has been shaped and directed by Jane Sutcliffe.
-Music by Ann Jones.
+The piece has been shaped and directed by Jane Sutcliffe with music by Ann Jones.

 The Midlands Arts Centre Main Theatre